 On the other hand, a Director of a Limited Company can decide how they want to pay themselves and their employees.
 Therefore there’s more room for tax and salary planning to ensure you are the most tax efficient.

 This is a fixed annual payment that is paid to an employee or Director at regular intervals, such as weekly or monthly.
 A Shareholder isn’t paid a salary unless they are an employee of the company.
 Both Sole Traders and Limited Companies can pay salaries.
 All you need to do is register for PAYE tax.

 Receiving a dividend…

-These are also regular payments but usually only paid once a year.
-This type of payment only applies to Limited Companies and its shareholders.
-Directors don't take dividends unless they're also a Shareholder of the company.
-Usually no PRSI is paid on dividends so it's attractive to non-propretary Directors (owns less than 15% of shares).
+These are also regular payments but are usually, only paid once a year.
+This type of payment only applies to Limited Companies and their shareholders.
+Directors don’t take dividends unless they’re also a Shareholder of the company.
+Usually, no PRSI is paid on dividends, so it’s attractive to non-proprietary Directors (who own less than 15% of shares).

 Paying taxes on expenses

 Both Sole Traders and Limited Companies can claim back expenses that are wholly and exclusively related to the business.

 If you want advice on what exactly expenses you can claim, join Accountant Online’s free Startup Webinar.